Note: This information pertains to the 2016 plan year. For 2017 information, visit Health savings accounts (HSAs): Overview.

 Yes.
 You are required to name a beneficiary for your HSA.

-How do I designate or change a beneficiary on my HSA account?
+How do I designate or change a beneficiary on my HSA?

-To designate or change a beneficiary on your account, you will need to:
+To designate or change a beneficiary on your account:

 Do I need to make primary and contingent beneficiary designations?